chromium/crashpad/handler/crashpad_handler.md

    service declared in a job’s `MachServices` dictionary (see launchd.plist(5)).
    The service name may also be completely unknown to the system.

+ * **--metrics-dir**=_DIR_

+   Metrics information will be written to _DIR_.
+This option only has an effect when built as part of Chromium.
+In non-Chromium builds, and in the absence of this option, metrics information will not be written.

+ * **--monitor-self**

+   Causes a second instance of the Crashpad handler program to be started, monitoring the original instance for exceptions.
+The original instance will become a client of the second one.
+The second instance will be started with the same **--annotation**, **--database**, **--no-rate-limit**, **--no-upload-gzip**, and **--url** arguments as the original one.
+The second instance will not be started with a **--metrics-dir** argument even if the original instance was.

+   Where supported by the underlying operating system, the second instance will be restarted should it exit before the first instance.
+The second instance will not be eligible to be started asynchronously.

+ * **--monitor-self-argument**=_ARGUMENT_

+   When directed by **--monitor-self** to start a second instance of the Crashpad handler program, the second instance will be started with _ARGUMENT_ as one of its arguments.
+This option may appear zero, one, or more times.
+   This option has no effect in the absence of **--monitor-self**.

+   This supports embedding the Crashpad handler into a multi-purpose executable that dispatches to the desired entry point based on a command-line argument.
+   To prevent excessive accumulation of handler processes, _ARGUMENT_ must not be `--monitor-self`.

  * **--no-rate-limit**

    Do not rate limit the upload of crash reports.
 By default uploads are